pdincau/gcm-erlang/README.md

 ### How to run the application gcm-erlang:

 Once all the Erlang files are compiled you can start the application `gcm-erlang`.
-The application does use the module `httpc` so it is mandatory to  start also the Erlang application `inets`.
+This application depends on other applications  so it is mandatory to  start them as well.

     $ erl -pa deps/*/ebin -pa ebin
+    1> application:start(inets).
+    ok
+    2> application:start(jsx).
+    ok
+    3> ssl:start().
+    ok
-    1> application:start(gcm).
+    4> application:start(gcm).
     ok

 ### How to start/stop different gen_servers under application gcm-erlang (one for each GCM application):